woile/woile.github.io/posts/creating-a-small-git-like-cli-with-decli/index.rst

 Other tools such as click or docopt, the way the code must be written, is not something I'm really fond of.

-Because of this, I created :code:`decli`, which is a declarative command line utility.
+Because of this, I created `decli <https://github.com/Woile/decli>`_, which is a declarative command line utility.
 Super simple.
 Which is basically a wrapper around argparse.
 Just write a dict and you are ready to go.